San Diego Trolley

 Many of the Trolley stations are in very walkable areas.
 Some also have attached transit centers where you can transfer to local bus lines.
 Some of the MTS transit centers also have park and ride centers where you can safely leave your car.

-Before you ride the Trolley, you’ll need to purchase a Compass Card.
-A Compass Card is reusable and can store both individual fares and long-term passes.
-The Compass Card can be used on both the Trolley and San Diego’s bus system.
+Before you ride the Trolley, you’ll need to purchase a Pronto Card.
+A Pronto Card is reusable and can store both individual fares and long-term passes.
+The Pronto Card can be used on both the Trolley and San Diego’s bus system.

-There are two ways to purchase a Compass Card.
+There are two ways to purchase a Pronto Card.
 The first is to purchase one at the station from a self-serve kiosk ticket vending machine.
 The kiosks are clearly marked.
 Here, you can pay with either cash or card.
-You can also download the Compass Card app and purchase fares on your mobile phone with a credit or debit card.
+You can also download the Pronto Card app and purchase fares on your mobile phone with a credit or debit card.
+I personally like the Pronto App as it makes it easy to reload the card and use it at anytime without forgetting your card.

 Once you have your pass, you’ll be able to board the Trolley.
 There are no fare gates or conductors at the stations, although you will need to tap your card at the fare box for validation.
 Conductors may come through and check your fare while you’re on the train, which is why it’s so important to have a ticket before you board.
 If you’re caught riding without a ticket, you could be subject to fines.